-Detox is a critical and necessary part of recovery from an addiction to drugs and alcohol, but it can be one of the most challenging parts, and without a full, complete, and successful detox, subsequent treatment may have little or no effect.
+Detox is a critical and necessary part of recovery from an addiction to drugs and alcohol, but it can be one of the most challenging parts, and without a full, complete, and successful detox, subsequent substance abuse treatment may have little or no effect.
 The intensity of withdrawal symptoms can be incredibly strong.
 Many individuals who attempt to detox on their own will fail.
 This is because, to alleviate their symptoms, they quickly return to their drug of choice.

 At Bayview Recovery, we’re committed to providing the care that our patients need to overcome their addictions.
-With the help of medication-assisted treatment, dual diagnosis treatment, and our other treatment options, we give them the tools they need to heal.
+With the help of medication-assisted treatment, dual diagnosis treatment, and our other options, we give them the tools they need to heal.
 To learn more about our services, please contact Bayview Recovery today at

-The Challenges of Detox and Withdrawal
+The Challenges of Withdrawal in Substance Abuse Treatment

 Among the most difficult challenges of recovering from drugs or alcohol are the withdrawal symptoms associated with detox.
 Withdrawal symptoms can be a painful part of the recovery process, which all clients will want to avoid.
 These symptoms can be especially intense for alcohol and opioid users.
 At this stage in recovery, an individual’s body will require the abused substances to function normally.
 Without them, serious health consequences are possible.